anastassiavybornova/bike-node-planner-data-denmark/docs/download-recent-data.md

 ## Continue with Steps 4-5 from [README.md](../README.md)

 Verify that data generation in `data/network-communication/geofa/` has been successful.
-There now should be the following files in the folder:
+There now should be the following file in the folder:
-* ...
-TODO
+* `edges.gpkg`

 If so, you can now continue with steps 4-5 from the [README](../README.md#step-4-generate-the-data).